kshuxx/image_steganography/README.md

 ## Least Significant Bit (LSB) Technique 🧩

-The LSB technique is one of the simplest methods of steganography.
-It involves modifying the least significant bit of each pixel in an image.
-Since the change is minimal, it is generally imperceptible to the human eye.
+The LSB technique is one of the easiest ways to hide information in images.
+Each color pixel in an image is made up of red, green, and blue parts, each stored in one byte.
+The idea is to hide information in the least significant bit (the smallest bit) of each color part of the pixel.
+This tiny change is usually not noticeable to the human eye.
+If there isn't enough space to hide all the information in the least significant bit, the program will start using the second least significant bit, and so on.
+However, the more data you hide, the easier it becomes to detect.

+### LSBSteg module 🛠️

+The LSBSteg module uses OpenCV to hide data in images.
+It works by storing information in the first bit of every pixel's color.
+If the first bit is full, it moves to the second bit.
+The program can hide all the data as long as there is enough space in the image.

 ### How It Works

 1. **Encoding**: The secret message is converted into a binary format.
 Each bit of the message is then embedded into the least significant bit of the image pixels.
+This process ensures that the visual changes to the image are minimal and not noticeable to the human eye.

 2. **Decoding**: The process is reversed to extract the hidden message from the image.
+By reading the least significant bits of each pixel, the binary data is reconstructed and converted back into the original message.

 ## Running the Application 🛠️